awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-types.md

 For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 To determine which instance type best meets your needs, we recommend that you launch an instance and use your own benchmark application\.
-Because you pay by the instance hour, it's convenient and inexpensive to test multiple instance types before making a decision\.
+Because you pay by the instance second, it's convenient and inexpensive to test multiple instance types before making a decision\.

 If your needs change, even after you make a decision, you can resize your instance later\.
 For more information, see [Change the instance type](ec2-instance-resize.md)\.